unlock-protocol/unlock/provider/README.md

 # Deployment

-You can use the `yarn wrangler` CLI (version 2) from Cloudflare to run locally with `yarn wrangler publish`.
+You can use the `yarn wrangler` CLI (version 2) from Cloudflare to deploy with `yarn wrangler publish`.

 # Adding new networks